AntonSynytsia/MSPhysics/Overview.md

 zoom tool activating, for instance.

+## Scaled Bodies
+To scale body, simply call <tt>Body.#set_matrix(new_tra)</tt> with the scale factors within the new transfomration.
+Not all bodies can be scaled though.
+The scaling of the compound and staticmesh bodies is disabled because Newton is incomplete here.

 ## Performance
 * Use exact solver model when precision is more important than speed.
 * Use interactive solver model when speed is more important than precision.